rabbitmq/rabbitmq-website/site/contact.md

 ### Community Slack

-Feel free to join our community [RabbitMQ Slack channel](https://rabbitmq-slack.herokuapp.com/).
+Feel free to join our [RabbitMQ community Slack](https://rabbitmq-slack.herokuapp.com/).

 The channel offers a free, best effort support from the community.
 There is no guarantee of response or specific turnaround time.